SriparnaChakraborty/SOEN-6481/Deliverable 2/Implementations/Ravneet Singh Brar/ReadMe.txt

 Language : HTL CSS
 Platform: Visual Studio 2019
 Browser:Any.
 Preferred Chrome
 UserStory: 3.
-Buy ticket at a concession
+Buy ticket at a concession.

-Constrains:All possible constrains are covered in form of thrown validations.

 Instruction to run project: